mitchellh/gon/README.md

   * Package signed files into a dmg or zip
   * Notarize packages and wait for the notarization to complete
   * Concurrent notarization for multiple output formats
+  * Stapling notarization tickets to supported formats (dmg) so that Gatekeeper validation works offline.

 ## Installation